 I came to Edmonton to live with my 19-year old daughter who was attending attending post-secondary school.
 During her second year studies, she became pregnant and tragically died during childbirth due to serious complications

 My grandson’s father took my grandson home from the hospital.
-I was left to grieve the loss of my daughter, and my grandson.
+I was left to grieve the loss of my daughter and my grandson.
 I begged to remain in contact with him, but the father rejected all my attempts to stay connected.
 At just three weeks old, my grandson was apprehended.
-His father, who had many addictions, neglected and a badly abused my grandson.
+His father, who had many addictions, neglected and badly abused my grandson.

 I was awarded kindship care by the courts.
 I was no stranger to parenting, as I had raised six children as a single mother on my reserve in Ontario.
 But, even that was not enough to prepare me for the challenges I would face.
 I could not find job, or safe housing.
 I was trying to care for my grandson, without any support, and still grieving the loss of my daughter.
 I was alone, without any support.

 I found A Safe Place.
 They supported me when no one else could, or would.
 My grandson and I had a safe place to live.
-They connected me to grief counseling, and every day my grandson and I regained our health.
+They connected me to grief counseling, and day-by-day my grandson and I regained our health.
 I grew stronger and made the decision to return home to family in Ontario.
-My worker at A Safe Place supported my return home, and connected me to additional supports offered by my band and other agencies in Ontario.
+My worker at A Safe Place supported my return home and connected me to additional supports offered by my band and other agencies in Ontario.
 Today, because of A Safe Place, my grandson and I are healthy, and living with our family and friends in Ontario.